Priest: If there is anyone here that would oppose this holy union, speak now or forever hold your peace.

 open/close all folders

-Lampshaded and celebrated in an ad campaign for fast-food chain Del Taco: "Here's to every 4 who married a 10."
+- Lampshaded and celebrated in an ad campaign for fast-food chain Del Taco: "Here's to every 4 who married a 10."

-In a line of beer commercials featuring football referees, one poor guy was penalized for "Disproportionately hot girlfriend!"
+- In a line of beer commercials featuring football referees, one poor guy was penalized for "Disproportionately hot girlfriend!"

-An ad for Kohler depicts a beautiful young woman grappling with the attention of several handsome young men, but unable to chose between them.
-She comes home one even to find that her schlubby, balding plumber has installed an exquisite Kohler faucet in her kitchen.
+- An ad for Kohler depicts a beautiful young woman grappling with the attention of several handsome young men, but unable to chose between them.
+She comes home one evening to find that her scrubby, balding plumber has installed an exquisite Kohler faucet in her kitchen.
 The next scene is of them getting married, with the man absolutely ecstatic and the three young men she had shunned looking completely flabbergasted.
 Apparently Red Green was right - "If the women don't find ya handsome, they should at least find ya handy."

-An ad for Evian is narrated by a a rich old tough, with an Italian-American accent, who describes how drinking Evian his whole life had kept him virile enough for his young, beautiful wife, but then ends with the suggestion that his wife has been swapping his Evian with water from the fishtank.
+- An ad for Evian is narrated by a a rich old tough, with an Italian-American accent, who describes how drinking Evian his whole life had kept him virile enough for his young, beautiful wife, but then ends with the suggestion that his wife has been swapping his Evian with water from the fishtank.